History of Stephanie White in Timeline

 Stephanie White

-Stephanie White is an American professional basketball coach and former player, currently the head coach of the Indiana Fever in the WNBA.
-She previously coached the Connecticut Sun and Vanderbilt Commodores women's basketball team.
-White also served as head coach for the Indiana Fever in 2015 and 2016.
-As a player, she received the Wade Trophy in 1999, recognizing her as the top female basketball player in the nation.
+Stephanie White is an American professional basketball coach, currently leading the Indiana Fever in the WNBA.
+Prior to this role, she coached the Connecticut Sun and the Vanderbilt Commodores women's basketball team.
+She previously served as head coach of the Indiana Fever in 2015 and 2016.
+As a player, she was a standout intercollegiate athlete, winning the prestigious Wade Trophy in 1999, recognizing her as the nation's top female basketball player.

 June 20, 1977: Stephanie White Born

-On June 20, 1977, Stephanie Joanne White, now a professional basketball coach and former player, was born.
+On June 20, 1977, Stephanie Joanne White, later known as Stephanie White-McCarty, was born.
+She is an American professional basketball coach and former player.

 Others born on this day/year